 A weak codebase can have a devastating impact on the security of your product.
 It might security breaches (expose your data), create vulnerabilities, allow hackers in, or even facilitate fraud.

 After examining the code, you will find and repair any security flaws to make your product more secure and safeguard your development team members and customers.

 It might be due to a lack of or an absence of auditing in the past, or perhaps people are using the software in ways that weren't intended.
 Warning signs that suggest an audit of:

-It's possible that an app that works well when scaled down won't function when thousands of users are attempting to use it simultaneously.
+It's possible that a native or multi-platform mobile app development that works well when scaled down won't function when thousands of users are attempting to use it simultaneously.
 When you're going from a small to a large market or want to expand to a new area, performing an audit on your product is critical.
 You can't argue with success, but there are ways to make sure all the pieces come together.
 Again, you may think that your code and other technical details are up to par, but how does the user feel when they have to wait five seconds longer for the website to load or the mobile version is too hefty for mobile bandwidth in a remote region.